 "The seven capital sins are: policies without principles, wealth without work, pleasure without awareness, knowledge without character, business without morality, science without humanity, worship without sacrifice."

-On the Upper West Side lived a man who was a very militant atheist but he sent his son to Trinity School because, despite its Christian roots, it was a great school.
-After a month, the boy comes home and says casually, "By the way Dad, do you know what Trinity means?
-It means the Father, the Son, and the Holy Ghost."
+On the Upper West Side of NYC lived an assimilated Jewish man who was now a very militant atheist.
+But he sent his son Morris to Trinity School because, despite its denominational roots, it's a great school and completely secular.

 Featured Illustration items are well suited for introducing or illuminating a point in a sermon, speech, or devotional.
 Funny, moving, or perhaps even graphic, the point of them is the point you make with them.